AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/redirect-back-to-the-admin-login-form-with-your-account-is-temporarily-disabled-error.md

 ---
+description: 'This article provides the possible solutions for the Commerce Admin login issue, where you are redirected back to the login form with the following error message: *"Your account is temporarily disabled"*.
+The suggested solution is checking and correcting the admin user database settings.'
+labels: Magento Commerce,Magento Commerce Cloud,admin login,troubleshooting,Adobe Commerce,cloud infrastructure
 title: Redirect back to the Commerce Admin login form with "Your account is temporarily disabled" error
-labels: Magento Commerce,Magento Commerce Cloud,admin login,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

+# Redirect back to the Commerce Admin login form with "Your account is temporarily disabled" error

 This article provides the possible solutions for the Commerce Admin login issue, where you are redirected back to the login form with the following error message: *"Your account is temporarily disabled"*.
 The suggested solution is checking and correcting the admin user database settings.